 Sagula captured his 600th career win on Aug.
 28, 2010, and his 400th career victory at Carolina on Sept.
 11, 2010, at North Carolina.
 The Bronx, N.Y., native is the 17th coach in NCAA Division I history to compile 600 career victories.
 In conjunction with nearly 70 percent of his career victories coming at North Carolina, the veteran coach became the first coach in ACC history to ever earn 200 league wins Oct.
 6, 2010, at Wake Forest.

-Along with the five ACC titles, Sagula has guided the Tar Heels to 12 top-three finishes in the league’s regular-season standings, including first-place finishes in 1998, 2000, 2002, 2005 and 2008.
+Along with the six ACC titles, Sagula has guided the Tar Heels to 12 top-three finishes in the league’s regular-season standings, including first-place finishes in 1998, 2000, 2002, 2005, 2008 and 2014.
 In 14 seasons, Sagula led the Tar Heels to six appearances in the ACC championship match and 10 appearances in the ACC Tournament semifinals.
 The ACC discontinued the conference tournament in 2004, the Tar Heels’ last appearance in the championship match.

 The 2002 Tar Heels won 30 matches (32-4 overall) for the first time since 1985 en route to the program’s first appearance in an NCAA Tournament regional semifinal.
 They also took the ACC regular season championship with a 15-1 conference record that year.
-The most successful season in the history of the program concluded with Sagula garnering conference and regional coach of the year honors.
+One of the most successful seasons in the history of the program concluded with Sagula garnering conference and regional coach of the year honors.

 During Sagula’s tenure at Penn, the Quakers won Ivy League titles in 1983, 1986 and 1989.
 Sagula was also named the Ivy League Coach of the Year four consecutive seasons.
 In addition to his duties with the women’s team at Penn, Sagula served as the head men’s coach from 1981-89.
 His record with the men, which competed at both the varsity and club levels, was 111-75 (.597).